-The effects of these blocking units can also extend beyond their immediate surroundings to influence other (non-blocked) units.
+The effects of these blocking units can also extend beyond their immediate surroundings to influence other (nonblocked) units.
 The deployment of blocking units in select circumstances may create a demonstration effect via indirect deterrence that persuades other units to shape up to avoid similar sanction.
-By shoring up resolve in wavering units, blocking detachments can stop the spread of panic to other units. ?, for example, argues that informational cascades in which steadfast soldiers (or units) nonetheless desert because they witness others doing so, leading them to reassess their own positions as the preferences of others are revealed.
-Units may wish to stand fast but will nonetheless collapse into disarray as their soldiers update their expectations about the likelihood of others' desertion and the probability of winning the war (Rosen 2005, 125).
+By shoring up resolve in wavering units, blocking detachments can stop the spread of panic to other units.
+Stephen Rosen, for example, argues that informational cascades lead steadfast soldiers (or units) to desert because they witness others doing so, leading them to reassess their own positions as the preferences of others are revealed.
+Units may wish to stand fast but will nonetheless collapse into disarray as their soldiers update their expectations about the likelihood of others' desertion and the probability of winning the war.38